Surrogacy Resource Centre

-Please note that Poe Kiely Hogan Lanigan are not commercially aligned to any clinic or agency, we do not refer clients to any clinic or agency, and we do not accept referral fees from any party in any circumstances.
+Important Note: we do not accept any form of referral fees from any Clinic, Agency or any other party.
+Poe Kiely Hogan Lanigan is not commercially aligned to any clinic or agency, we do not refer clients and we do not accept referral fees from any party in any circumstances.

 For many the process of meeting someone and starting a family is a relatively straight-forward process.
 For others it can be a long, difficult and emotional process.